Austin-Metke/CST205-Final-Project/README.md

 #### Date: 12/11/23
 ####

- #### This guide will walk you through the process of creating a Spotify Developer App and obtaining the necessary credentials (Client ID and Client Secret) in order to use this app.
+ #### This guide will walk you through the process of creating a Spotify Developer App and obtaining the necessary credentials (Client ID and Client Secret) in order to use Seekify.
 ---
 <div align="center">
     <a href="#"><img alt="Screenshot" src="screenshots/screencap.gif"></a>